-AASB 101.135(a)(i)-(iii)
+AASB 101.135(a)(i)-(iii) Management e changes in the

 Management effectively manages the Group's capital by assessing the Group's financial risk and responding to changes in these risks and in the market.
 These responses may include the consideration of debt levels.
 There have been no changes to the strategy adopted by management to control capital of the Group since the previous year.